lwa-project/lsl/doc/source/scripts.rst

 General Utilities
 =================
+gatherDebugging.py
+  :Description: Script to gather information about the Pytho/numpy/LSL install to help with troubleshooting.

+  :Usage: gatherDebugging.py

+  :Options: None

 astroevents.py
   :Description: Application to display rise, transit, and set times for various astronomical sources from LWA-1 for the current date.